7 Facts about RESPA/TILA changes

 - The lender must give this Loan Estimate to the buyer 3 days after submitting a loan application.

 - The Loan Estimate has a Costs at Closing section to help borrowers compare loan terms amongst lenders including:

 - The total interest to be paid over the term of the loan

 - How much the borrower will pay in principal & interest over the first 5 years

 - The HUD-1 Settlement statement and the final Truth-In-Lending Act statement was replaced by the Closing Disclosure and confirms the terms and figures from the Loan Estimate form.

 - The Closing Disclosure must be delivered 3 days prior to closing.
 Sundays and legal public holidays are not counted in the 3 day period.

 - These changes do not apply to home equity lines of credit, reverse mortgages, or mortgages secured by mobile homes.

 Integrated Disclosure Addendum-Mortgage

-To ensure proper expectations are set between buyers and sellers the Massachusetts Association of Realtors has developed what they are calling a “Integrated Disclosure Addendum-Mortgage”.
-Having this document signed by both parties at time of offer execution is something we recommend.
+To ensure proper expectations are set between buyers and sellers, the Massachusetts Association of Realtors has developed an “Integrated Disclosure Addendum-Mortgage.”
+Having this document signed by both parties at the time of offer execution is recommended.